Updated April 13

 9. Boris Johnson, prime minister of the UK

-On Friday, March 27, the prime minister of the United Kingdom announced via a Twitter video that he had contracted Covid-19.
+On Friday, March 27, the prime minister of the United Kingdom announced he had Covid-19.
+He did so via a Twitter video.

-The same day Boris’ 41-year-old health secretary, Matt Hancock, went into self-isolation as did the chief medical officer.
-Both had began feeling ill, and Hancock has since tested positive for the virus.
+The same day Boris’ 41-year-old health secretary, Matt Hancock, went into self-isolation, as did the chief medical officer.
+Both had begun feeling ill, and Hancock has since tested positive for the virus.

 On Monday, March 30, Boris’ top adviser, Dominic Cummings, developed symptoms and went into self-isolation too.

-In the video, in which the Prime Minister Boris Johnson announces his positive test, he said:
+In the video, in which Prime Minister Boris Johnson announces his positive test, he said:

-His pregnant fiancée, Carrie Symonds, moved out of Downing Street (the British equivalent to the White House), and is now self-isolating elsewhere.
+His pregnant fiancée, Carrie Symonds, moved out of Downing Street (the British equivalent to the White House).
+She is now self-isolating elsewhere.

 And members of the staff leave food and work outside of the 55-year-old prime minister’s door.